UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson00/00_extras_oo.rst

 and / or data, it might be an indicator that we need to use inheritance.

-You can easily identify of inheritance is needed if you see concepts that relate to other concpets with the phrase 'is a'.
+You can easily identify of inheritance is needed if you see concepts that relate to other concepts with the phrase 'is a'.
 A dog is a pet.
 So is a cat.
 A python might be too, but it is also a programming language!
 In this case lets assume it is a pet.